-Number and percentage of students in the four-year graduation cohort (see INDICATOR: Graduation Rate for a detailed definition of the graduation cohort) who either earn a Silver, Gold, or Platinum National Career Readiness Certificate after taking the ACT WorkKeys exam or who earn a Level 3 Credential, a Level 4 Credential, or a Level 5 Credential after taking the WIN Ready to Work Career Assessment.
+Number and percentage of students in the four-year graduation cohort (see INDICATOR: Graduation Rate for a detailed definition of the graduation cohort) who either earn a Silver, Gold, or Platinum National Career Readiness Certificate after taking the ACT WorkKeys exam or who earn a Level 3 Credential, a Level 4 Credential, or a Level 5 Credential after taking the WIN SC Career Ready Test.

-Divide the number of students who either earn a Silver, Gold, or Platinum National Career Readiness Certificate after taking the ACT WorkKeys exam or who earn a Level 3 Credential, a Level 4 Credential, or a Level 5 Credential after taking the WIN Ready to Work Career Assessment by the total number of students in the four-year graduation cohort (see INDICATOR: Graduation Rate for a detailed definition of the graduation cohort).
+Divide the number of students who either earn a Silver, Gold, or Platinum National Career Readiness Certificate after taking the ACT WorkKeys exam or who earn a Level 3 Credential, a Level 4 Credential, or a Level 5 Credential after taking the WIN SC Career Ready Test by the total number of students in the four-year graduation cohort (see INDICATOR: Graduation Rate for a detailed definition of the graduation cohort).

-Included in Accountability Measure: Yes (High Schools only; used as a component of the CCR indicator according to the details presented in the INDICATOR: College & Career Readiness section of this manual)
+Reported on School Cards: Yes (High Schools only) Reported on District Cards: Yes Reported on State Card: Yes Included in Accountability Measure: Yes (High Schools only; used as a component of the CCR indicator according to the details presented in the INDICATOR: College & Career Readiness section of this manual)